 The math is simple: working five eight-hour shifts is equivalent to working four 10-hour shifts.
 That’s true.
 But the implications of these schedules are different.
 The danger is in disregarding the health effects that can occur as a result of fatigue and stress that accumulate over a longer-than-normal working day.

 I performed a study showing that the risk of suffering an industrial accident is raised by 37% for employees working more than 12 hours in a day.
 The risk is 61% higher for people in “overtime” shifts.
 Working more than 60 hours in a week is related to an additional injury risk of 23%.
 As the hours worked in those schedules increase, the risks grow accordingly.
-The danger is in disregarding the health effects that can occur as a result of a longer-than-normal working day.

 More recently, Dr. Xiaoxi Yao, a colleague of mine who is now at the Mayo Clinic, and I recently performed another study using 32 years of work-hour information to analyze the relationship between long working hours over many years and the risk of being diagnosed with a chronic disease later in life.
 We found that the dangers were quite substantial, especially for women.